Artem Zaitsev

 Published November 24, 20257 min min read

-Technology leader analyzing strategic roadmap with interconnected systems and business metrics
+Technology leadership transition: technical founder analyzing strategic roadmap with interconnected systems and business metrics

 Introduction